 The ease of use issue was something that was of value not just to users, but to administration as well.
 "Our evaluation team found that some of the other products weren't even friendly for the power users," Richez says.
 "I had plenty of experience with IBM Cognos Planning, for example, and found that from the standpoint of making administrative changes and other power-user actions, it just wasn't user friendly.
 I fell in love with Adaptive Insights immediately because it is powerful, flexible, and extremely easy to use."

 Adaptive Insights is so intuitive and easy to use that it empowers employees by giving them the ability to create their own reports.
 "I tell new users that if they can work with Excel, they can use Adaptive Insights," Richez says.
 "The self-service aspect of reporting is empowering for our people because they are no longer confined to a canned set of reports.
 They don't have to make a request to someone else to build a new report; they can simply create their own.
 That is very empowering.
 It gives them the ability to explore data to find the information they need."

 Ability to Deploy without Burdening IT

-Porex has enjoyed taking advantage of the hosted solution provided by Adaptive, with its SaaS delivery model.
-"We have people around the world using Adaptive Planning," Richez says.
-"We have Adaptive users in Malaysia, Germany, Scotland, and the United States relying on this product, and we are so happy that we don't have to have IT support at each location – installing updates or providing technical support.
+Porex has enjoyed taking advantage of the hosted solution provided by Adaptive Insights, with its SaaS delivery model.
+"We have people around the world using Adaptive Insights," Richez says.
+"We have Adaptive Insights users in Malaysia, Germany, Scotland, and the United States relying on this product, and we are so happy that we don't have to have IT support at each location – installing updates or providing technical support.
 It is great to come in on a Monday morning and see that updates have been applied and we didn't have to even think about it."